Fairness Concepts for Indivisible Items with Externalities: Introduction

 In most of the work on fair allocation, agents are assumed to derive value \emph{only} from the set of items allocated to them.
 In this paper, we consider a significantly more general model in which an agent's value for an allocation may depend both on the agent's own bundle as well as on the bundles of items given to other agents.
 The latter aspect is referred to in the economics literature as \emph{externalities}.
 Whereas the theory of fair allocation has progressed tremendously, the topic is relatively less developed when externalities are involved in the valuations of the agents.

 Externalities in agent preferences are present in many real-world scenarios.
 When resources are allocated among agents, an agent may derive positive value from resources given to the agent's friend or family member because the agent has access rights to the resource.
 Positive externalities can also capture settings where agents are divided into groups and each agent receives the same utility whenever some agent in the group is allocated an item, and no utility when an agent outside the group is allocated the item.
 Likewise, negative externalities can arise in various resource allocation settings.
 For example, when dividing assets among conflicting groups, the allocation of a critical asset to another group may hamper one group's functionality.
-Yet another example of negative externalities is the case of sport drafts where a team may incur negative value if a valuable player is given to a competing team.
+Yet another example of negative externalities is the case of sport drafts, where a team may incur negative value if a valuable player is given to a competing team.

-Although externalities in resource allocation problems have been considered in some prior work, the focus was either on allocation of \emph{divisible} resources \citep{SPZ13a,Vele16a} or concepts based on maximin fair share~\citep{SSG21a}.
-In this paper, we revisit important concepts such as envy-freeness and consider suitable relaxations in the context of allocation of indivisible items under externalities.
-We summarize our contributions as follows.
+Although externalities have been considered in some prior work on resource allocation problems, the focus was on either allocation of \emph{divisible} resources \citep{SPZ13a,LZZ15a} or concepts based on maximin fair share~\citep{SSG21a}.
+In this paper, we revisit important fairness concepts such as envy-freeness and consider suitable relaxations in the context of indivisible items under externalities.

-First, we extend fairness concepts such as envy-freeness up to any item (EFX) and envy-freeness up to one item (EF1) to take externalities into account, and we propose a new concept called general fair share (GFS).
-We also present a taxonomy of fairness definitions including both existing and newly proposed concepts.
+Since there may not exist an envy-free allocation in general, much of the recent research has focused on relaxations of envy-freeness by removing one or more items from consideration, e.g., \emph{envy-freeness up to one item (EF1)} \citep{LMMS04a,Budi11a}. \citet{CKM+19a} proposed a stronger concept than EF1 called \emph{envy-freeness up to any item (EFX)}.
+The intuition is that if agent $i$ envies agent $j$'s assignment, then the envy should be eliminated when any item is removed from $j$'s assignment. \citet{ACIW19a} generalized EFX to the setting of goods and chores (i.e., negative values) when there are no externalities.
+The difference is that the envy from $i$ towards $j$ can be eliminated by removing agent $i$'s least preferred good from $j$'s bundle, and also by removing agent $i$'s favorite chore from $i$'s own bundle.